KvanttoriOy/ghwh/README.md

 ## Quick start

-The absolute quickest way to run the server is by running `npx ghwh` in a folder.
+The absolute quickest way to run the server is by running `npx @kvanttori/ghwh` in a folder.
 This way you don't need to install the dependencies and compile the server before launch.
-You can still configure the server by creating a `ghwh.config.json` file in the folder where you run `npx ghwh`, same as in the [Configuration](#configuration) section.
+You can still configure the server by creating a `ghwh.config.json` file in the folder where you run the `npx @kvanttori/ghwh` command, same as in the [Configuration](#configuration) section.

 ## Configuration